UPenn-CIS-573/project2024/README.md

 I create a new class `AggregateDonation` which contains the aggregated donation information for each fund.
 It is created during the creation of that fund in the memory.

+## 2.7 Organization App delete fund
+I append a while loop in the end of display fund function to ask the user whether to delete this fund.
+I add a new function in the DataManager class, and also delete the fund info in the memory object.
+I add unit test and mock objects to test the new function.